excamera/mu/src/lambdaize/README_xc-enc.md

 ## Running the orchestration server ##

-Now it's time to actually launch the jobs.
-Note that you can do this from the same EC2 instance as your traversal server (but beware that the orchestration server can peg your CPU, so you might want to opt for an m4.xlarge instance if you're running the orchestration server there).
+Now we're ready to launch the workers using the orchestration server.

+If you'd like, you can do this from the same EC2 instance as your traversal server.
+Beware that the orchestration server can use a lot of CPU when there are many clients (sorry, efficiency will come later...), so you *might* want to opt for an m4.xlarge instance if you're running both the traversal and orchestration servers on the same box.

-As before, build mu.
+As above, build mu.
 Remember that your orchestration server's certificate needs to be signed by the same CA as your traversal server!
-(Again: you can just use the same cert if you'd like.)
+(Again: you can just use the same certs if you'd like.)

     Usage: ./xcenc_server.py [args ...]